 Later researchers developed new rapid survey techniques like the 30×7 cluster approach used by the Expanded Program on Immunizations, designed – like earlier sampling innovations – to enable more data to be collected more quickly and at lower cost.

-Up until the 1990s, however, all these approaches were based on the use of paper forms, and so while a clipboard and pencil are technically “mobile”, nowadays when we speak of mobile data collection we’re really talking about mobile electronic data collection using mobile phones, SMS, and other technologies that were only invented, or made widely available, in the last two decades or so.
-In the next section we’ll talk about those.
+Up until the 1990s, however, all these approaches were based on the use of paper forms, and so while a clipboard and pencil are technically “mobile”, nowadays when we speak of MDC we’re really talking about mobile electronic data collection using mobile phones, SMS, and other technologies that were only invented, or made widely available, in the last two decades or so.
+In the next section, we’ll talk about those.

 The Twenty-First Century: Meet Mobile Electronic Data Collection